 The Data Classification Table is meant to describe the confidentiality of the data in question, and does not factor in the integrity or availability requirements in its rating.
 Note that if a piece of data fits into more than one category it is considered to be the highest of those classes.

-This Data Classification Table was created by NYU IT Technology Security Services and adopted by the Data Protection Risk Analysis Project Team.
+This Data Classification Table was created by the NYU IT Office of Information Security (OIS) and adopted by the Data Protection Risk Analysis Project Team.
 For questions, including from global locations, regarding its contents, please contact email@example.com.
 Local privacy laws and regulations may vary at NYU's global locations; please check with OIS to determine that you are safeguarding the data appropriately.

-To download the Data Classification Table as a PDF, click here.
+Click here to download the Data Classification Table as a PDF.